ajswis/mac-arch/README.md

 diskutil corestorage list # Need the bottom-most logical volume UUID diskutil corestorage resizeStack <UUID> <size>

-# If that doesn't work, some tinkering may be required along the lines of:
+# If that doesn't work, some tinkering may be required similar to this:
-diskutil corestorage resizeVolume UUID <size>
-diskutil corestorage resizeDisk UUID <size>
+diskutil corestorage resizeStack UUID <size>

 # Once you've got a free partition, you need to
 # format an JHFS+ partition for booting via rEFInd